adelriosantiago/git-as-dropbox/README.md

  - 1.0.7: Fixed bug when _.gitignore_ was not currently present.
 If it is not found it will be created.
  - 1.0.6: Decreased polling time.
 Improved README.
 Minor fixes.

+## FAQ

+##### Does git-as-dropbox change my local repository?
+No. Your local repository is left untouched.

+##### Does git-as-dropbox change external repositories?
+*Yes*.
+GAD creates the _git-as-dropbox_ branch in your remote repository.
+All changes are pushed to this branch and this is how files are sync'ed to other computers.

+##### How do completely remove GAD from tracking a repository?
+Stop GAD if currently running.
+Remove the _.git-as-dropbox_ hidden folder from your proyect.
+And delete the _git-as-dropbox_ branch from your external repository.
+GAD does not make changes to your original repository, however if you ever fetched all branches you will also need to delete these too.

+##### GAD closes when I disconnect from my external repository.
+Why?
+Any NodeJS app running on yor CLI will close as you disconnect from the server.
+This is normal.
+To do so you can use `nohup` or `pm2` (recommended).

 ## License

 GNU v3.0 © [@adelriosantiago](https://twitter.com/adelriosantiago)